TaraKeck/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/85530690/133928782-e29a07a8-d856-4fde-ab25-b708ebfe30c4.png)

-- The number of bike trips for each type of under gender for each day of the week"
+- The number of bike trips for each type of under gender for each day of the week:

 ![image](https://user-images.githubusercontent.com/85530690/133928822-2f208be5-9b3d-4d36-ade7-09e3840f4349.png)

 ## Summary

-Review all data and charts, it is highly recommeneded to expand the market into Des Moines for bike-sharing.
+Review all data and the line charts as well as heat maps, it is highly recommeneded to expand the market into Des Moines for bike-sharing.

 Addiional charts and overall view of all data gathering can be found here: https://public.tableau.com/app/profile/tara.keckeisen/viz/NYCCitibikeChallenge_16317599320650/Story1?publish=yes